On the Bike Spreading Problem

 To detect these seeds, we first define a weighted graph representing mobility flows: nodes are zones, and weighted edges represent the probability that a bike moves from one node to another.
 Then, we introduce a diffusion model to analyze how bikes move and a spread score to evaluate the quality of the final bike distribution.
 Finally, we detect a small subset of nodes that maximizes the spread score and position bikes on these nodes.
-This formulation results in an NP-complete problem, but we show that there exists a $1-1/e$-approximation to the problem thanks to some properties (e.g., submodularity and monotonicity).
+This formulation results in an NP-complete problem, but we show that there exists a $1-1/e$-approximation algorithm to the problem thanks to some properties (e.g., submodularity and monotonicity).